Aspose/releases.aspose.com/content/en/slides/python-net/release-notes/2026/aspose-slides-for-python-net-26-8-release-notes.md

 ## Linux ARM64 platform is supported

-We are pleased to announce the release of the ARM64 edition of Aspose.Slides for Python via .NET for Linux, optimized for ARM-based platforms.
+We are pleased to announce the release of the ARM64 edition of Aspose.Slides for Python via .NET for Linux for ARM-based platforms.
 This architecture powers a growing share of modern cloud and edge infrastructure - from AWS Graviton and Ampere-based servers to single-board devices - delivering strong performance with excellent energy efficiency.

 Aspose.Slides for Python on Linux ARM64 offers the same features as Aspose.Slides for Python on Windows (they share the same documentation and API reference).
 For more information on Aspose.Slides capabilities, see [Features Overview](https://docs.aspose.com/slides/python-net/features-overview/).